regular/ssb-cms/README.md

 - right: the post as json in a code editor (CodeMirror)

 ### Root
 One message is declared the `root` message in `config.cms.root`.
-WHen the application starts, it displays children of the root message as top-level nodes.
+When the application starts, it displays children of the root message as top-level nodes.
 With this config option, you can `chroot` clients into a subtree.
 TODO: toggle visibility of 1st level branches

 ### Tree view
 Nodes in the tree have expand/collapse triangles.

 ### Revisions
-TODO: froks/merges are displayed as a "subway chart" (as in `git lola`).
+TODO: forks/merges are displayed as a "subway chart" (as in `git lola`).
 They show the time stamp (human time), the author's avatar and name and a dot representing the "commit" (a bit like github's fork graph, but vertically).

 ## Diffs
-TODO: When two revisions are selected in the middle column, a diff of the two onjects is displayed.
+TODO: When two revisions are selected in the middle column, a diff of the two objects is displayed.

 ### Editor
 The editor supports syntax highlighting JSON linting.